primaza/primazactl/README.md

 options:
   -h, --help            show this help message and exit -x, --verbose         Set for verbose output
-  -y {client,server,none}, --dry-run {client,server,none}
-                        Set for dry run (default: none) -o {yaml,none}, --output {yaml,none}
-                        Set to get output of resources which are created (default: none).
   -d CLUSTER_ENVIRONMENT, --cluster-environment CLUSTER_ENVIRONMENT
                         name to use for the ClusterEnvironment that will be created in Primaza -c CONTEXT, --context CONTEXT
                         name of cluster, as it appears in kubeconfig, on which to create the service or application namespace, default: current kubeconfig context
   -m TENANT_CONTEXT, --tenant-context TENANT_CONTEXT
                         name of cluster, as it appears in kubeconfig, on which Primaza tenant was created.
 Default: current kubeconfig context
   -f CONFIG, --config CONFIG